VQLB/Yokai/README.md

 # Development
-1. pygame and pycharm for the framework
+1. pygame and pycharm for the framework - pre-built functions made process easier to implement
-2. ibisPaint and Gimp to develop assets
+2. ibisPaint and Gimp to develop assets - drew assets instead of using tiles and pixel art which made it easier to work with

 # Struggles
 1. We lost one of our programmers because they had friends AKA he left early ;-;